 - Hide-n-Hug Olaf

 - Traveling Mary and Joseph

-(Keep scrolling to learn more about each of these Elf on the Shelf variations and which will be the best fit for your family!
+(Keep scrolling to learn more about each of these Elf on the Shelf variations / Elf on the Shelf knock off ideas and which will be the best fit for your family!
 There are even religious alternative to Elf On The Shelf!)

 If you’re wondering how do you get out of Elf on a shelf, don’t miss our section at the end of the post!

 If you’re new to all of this you may be wondering what does Elf On A Shelf mean…